EXE-Official/EXEUbot/README.md

 # WARNING:

 > [!CAUTION]
-> USE OF USERBOT ON TELEGRAM IS PROHIBITED AND MAY CAUSE THE BANNING OF THE ACCOUNT, I DO NOT ASSUME ANY RESPONSIBILITY, THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.
+> USE OF USERBOT ON TELEGRAM IS PROHIBITED AND MAY CAUSE THE BANNING OF THE ACCOUNT, WE DO NOT ASSUME ANY RESPONSIBILITY, THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.

 > [!CAUTION]
-> IF YOU DO NOT KNOW HOW TO CODE, I DO NOT RECOMMEND YOU TO CONTINUE, USING THIS USERBOT REQUIRES SOME KNOWLEDGE OF PYTHON AND THE TELETHON LIBRARY, YOU CAN CONTINUE BUT AT YOUR OWN RISK
+> IF YOU DO NOT KNOW HOW TO CODE, WE DO NOT RECOMMEND YOU TO CONTINUE, USING THIS USERBOT REQUIRES SOME KNOWLEDGE OF PYTHON AND THE TELETHON LIBRARY, YOU CAN CONTINUE BUT AT YOUR OWN RISK

 ## Installation: